laracasts/cypress/README.md

 php artisan cypress:boilerplate
 ```

 That's it!
 You're ready to go.
+We've declared some initial settings in your project's `cypress.json` file.
+Have a look real quick and make sure
+everything is in order.
+In particular, please ensure that the `baseUrl` property is set correctly (we default to your app's `APP_URL` environment setting).

 ## Environment Handling